1337us/jobs/fullstack.md

 ## Responsibilities

-- Research, design, and implement cutting-edge ML models
+- Develop and maintain web/mobile apps and backend services
-- Collaborate with cross-functional teams to address business needs
+- Collaboration with cross-functional teams to implement new features and improve existing ones
+- Optimize experiences for maximum responsiveness and scalability
-- Stay up-to-date with ML trends and best practices
+- Write clean and efficient code, adhering to coding standards and best practices
-- Continuously improve ML model performance and efficiency
-- Mentor and collaborate with other engineers to help grow the team's expertise and knowledge
+- Debug and troubleshoot issues reported by users
+- Participate in code reviews and provide feedback to other team members

 ## Requirements

-- BS or higher in Computer Science, Machine Learning, or a related field
-- A strong background in ML and deep learning algorithms
-- Strong problem-solving skills and the ability to develop novel ML solutions
+- Previous experience as a full stack engineer
+- Advanced knowledge of front-end languages including HTML5, CSS, JavaScript, TypeScript
+- Knowledge of multiple back-end languages e.g. C#, Java, Python
-- Experience with programming languages such as Python, R or C++
+- Familiarity with database technologies such as MySQL or MongoDB
-- Experience with data preprocessing, cleaning, and wrangling
+- Experience with cloud services like AWS or Google Cloud
-- A solid foundation in statistical analysis and probability theory
-- Familiarity with libs and frameworks such as TensorFlow, PyTorch, or scikit-learn
+- Understanding of RESTful API design and development

 ## Nice-to-haves

-- Publications in relevant machine learning conferences or journals
+- BS or higher in Computer Science or Computer Engineering
-- Experience with natural language processing (NLP) or computer vision (CV) apps
+- Knowledge of programming languages such as Rust, Go, Kotlin, Swift, Elixir
-- Experience with cloud-based ML services, such as Amazon SageMaker or Google Cloud AI
+- Experience with mobile app development
-- Familiarity with Bayesian inference and probabilistic programming
-- Familiarity with NLP and generative models like LSTMs or LLMs
+- Familiarity with containerization technologies like Docker or Kubernetes
-- Knowledge of deep reinforcement learning or other advanced ML techniques
+- Knowledge of machine learning and artificial intelligence
+- Understanding of DevOps practices and tools

 ## Benefits